ChJus/Introduction-to-HTML-CSS-and-JS/README.md

 # Introduction to HTML, CSS, and JS

-Description: Learn and explore the basics of web development with HTML, CSS, and JS in this student-led activity!
+Learn and explore the basics of web development with HTML, CSS, and JS in this student-led activity!
 Students will explore web design and development, and finish the activity by creating and finishing their own personal project.